Nepali Dhaka Fabric — Handwoven Topi Cloth, Ties & Bags

 Handwoven on traditional looms

-The Dhaka tradition lives with specific eastern Nepal communities — Magar, Limbu, Rai.
+The weaving tradition lives with hill communities — the Limbu and Rai of eastern Nepal, and the weavers of Palpa in the west.
 Avendi lists vendors who pay those weavers directly, not urban re-sellers who mark up village work by three times.

 Heavyweight cotton, built to last

-Real Dhaka is woven from thick, dyed cotton yarns.
-It doesn't fray, fade, or sag the way thinner commodity cloth does — a Dhaka tie or purse is meant to last a decade.
+The real cloth is woven from thick, dyed cotton yarns.
+It doesn't fray, fade, or sag the way thinner commodity textile does — a handwoven tie or purse is meant to last a decade.

 Frequently asked questions about Dhaka fabric